Hydoponics Water Quality and Water Treatment--A MUST READ!

 When evaluating your grow, water quality is an important topic.
-Is it from a city water supply or well?
+Is it from a city water supply or a well?
 How is your water treated?
 What's the TDS out of the tap?
 Is the water put through a water softener?
 Are you utilizing filtration systems?
 What kind of filtration?

 Total Dissolved Solids (TDS)

 When it comes to cloning, if your water is above 200 - 300 ppm I recommend Reverse Osmosis Filtration (discussed next).
-If your water is under 200 ppm, jump to Water Softeners and Water treatment.
+If your water is under 200 ppm, jump to Water Softeners and Water Treatment.
 For cloning and hydroponics it is a must that everyone read about Water Treatment.

 Reverse Osmosis Filtration (RO):

-With RO filtration, if the source mineral content is high, your RO system (within a few uses) will only be able to reduce mineral content by 90%, leaving 10% residual.
+With RO filtration, if the source mineral content is high, your RO system (within a few uses) will only reduce mineral content by 90%, leaving 10% residual.
 For example, if your water source is at 500 ppm, you may end up with 50 ppm residual mineral content.
 If a water softener is employed, that is about 50 ppm of sodium (Na+) ions.
 I discuss Water Softeners in the next section, along with an options to eliminate sodium in these systems.

 Water Softeners